AntonHennig/keroppi/readme.md

 ### 🖥️ Setup with Docker

-1. **create .env file**
-Create a  new file named `.env` in the root of your project directoryand add your Discord bot token as in the provided example files.

     /Path/To/Your/config:/app/config:
     This is where the bot stores its configuration files.
 Replace /Path/To/Your/config with the absolute path to a directory on your host where the bot can persist data.

     /var/run/docker.sock:/var/run/docker.sock:
     This allows the bot to interact with Docker on the host system, which is necessary for Docker-related commands within the bot.

     Run the Bot  with Docker Compose:

+    **create `.env` file** in the root of your project directory and add your Discord bot token as in the provided example files.

-Create a compose.yml in you t project directory and add the following content
+    Create a compose.yml in your project directory and add the following content

-  services:
+      `services:
         discord-bot:
           image: slxyyz/keroppi:latest
           container_name: Discord-Bot
           environment:
-        - DISCORD_TOKEN=your-bot-token
-        - COMMAND_PREFIX=!
-        - TIMEZONE=Europe/Berlin
+            DISCORD_TOKEN: ${DISCORD_TOKEN}
+            COMMAND_PREFIX: ${COMMAND_PREFIX}
+            TIMEZONE: ${TIMEZONE}
           volumes:
             - /Path/To/Your/config:/app/config
             - /var/run/docker.sock:/var/run/docker.sock
-      restart: unless-stopped
+          restart: unless-stopped`

     Then run with docker compose up -d

     Or use this run command:

-  docker run -d --name Discord-Bot \
+      `docker run -d --name Discord-Bot \
         -e DISCORD_TOKEN=your-bot-token \
         -e COMMAND_PREFIX=! \
         -e TIMEZONE=Europe/Berlin \
         -v /Path/To/Your/config:/app/config \
         -v /var/run/docker.sock:/var/run/docker.sock \
-    slxyyz/keroppi:latest
+        slxyyz/keroppi:latest`

     You can customize the bot's behavior by setting the following environment variables:

     COMMAND_PREFIX
     Set your desired command prefix.
     Defaults to: !

     TIMEZONE
     Set your timezone for timestamped messages.
     Defaults to: Europe/Berlin

     Add these to your .env file or pass them as environment variables in your Docker setup.

 📚 Usage
 Once the bot is up and running, only the core and help cog will be loaded.
 Feel free to use !help to see available commands and usage exmaples.